rapid7/insightconnect-plugins/basename/help.md

 # Key Features

-* Delete input's prefix ending with last slash '/' character
+* Obtain basename of a file path or URL.

 # Requirements
-This plugin does not contain any requirements.
+_This plugin does not contain any requirements._

 # Documentation